|Type of record:||Monument|

 This site, now wooded with some flooded pits, was a brickworks during the post medieval period, although the name of the owner is not known.
 It is in this area that a hoard of 144 copper alloy coins, includes seventy-eight 'barbarous' coins, was recovered before 1895, and later purchased by NCM.
 This hoard is particularly interesting as it is believed to have been hidden in the mid to late 5th century, and contains a number of mid 5th century coins, including a coin that is believed to show distinct links with the style of head depicted on Early Saxon sceattas.

 Images - none

 |Grid Reference:||Not displayed|

-Hoard of 144 bronze coins, includes seventy-eight barbarous coins.
+Hoard of 144 copper alloy coins, includes seventy-eight barbarous coins.

 Postumus, Quintillus Theodora, Honorius; post-Theodosian 'barbarous' coins.